hsf-training/hsf-training-cmake-webpage/_episodes/05-variables.md

 > Use `include(CMakePrintHelpers)` to add the useful commands `cmake_print_properties` and `cmake_print_variables` to save yourself some typing when debugging variables and properties.
 {:.callout}

+## Target properties and variables

+You have seen targets; they have properties attached that control their behavior.
+Many of these properties, such as `CXX_EXTENSIONS`, have a matching variable that starts with `CMAKE_`, such as `CMAKE_CXX_EXTENSIONS`, that will be used to initialize them.
+So you can using set property on each target by setting a variable before making the targets.

 ## Globbing

 There are several commands that help with strings, files, lists, and the like.
 Let's take a quick look at one of the most interesting: glob.